1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

 2. Which machine learning model makes the most accurate predictions of the stock market?
 3. Are hybrid machine learning models more accurate than one simple model?

+### Presentation
+The presentation is hosted on Google Slides and can be accessed [here] (https://docs.google.com/presentation/d/1YIA2DkOoDofQbNiOO2Xbnr-BA07IlXciiKUgL-yjzWU/edit?usp=sharing).

 ## GitHub
 ### Main Branch